 Although addiction is complicated, it is treatable.
 Unfortunately, there is no single, one-size-fits-all treatment for addiction.
 Each individual’s substance use disorder is unique.
 Therefore, an effective drug addiction treatment program must have a variety of treatment programs and therapies at the ready.
 In this way, patients can be best served by having as many of their needs met as possible.

 At the heart of a drug addiction treatment program are counselors and therapists focused on the patient and less on the substance they abuse.
 Working with a patient to find out what forms of treatment and therapy would work best for them is the hallmark of comprehensive, collaborative care.
 The treatment patients receive needs to adjust to their progress and their needs.
-Thus, Integrative Life Center offers a spectrum of care.
+Thus, Integrative Life Center’s Drug Rehab in Nashville, TN offers a spectrum of care.
 For example, we offer the following treatment programs:

 - Residential Treatment: Here, patients live as they get round the clock supervision and support.
 Typically, a residential program lasts at least 30 days.